sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 ## Purpose of this example

-The purpose of this example is to show that properties verified at the Timed Rebeca level can still be observed and validated in a concrete execution pipeline.
+The purpose of this example is to show that properties verified at the Timed Rebeca level can still be observed in a concrete execution pipeline.

 This example corresponds to the smart-home evaluation described in the paper, where: